 He is an acknowledged property expert who has gathered a wealth of experience in senior positions in the real estate industry.

-Since April 2020, Patrick Weiden has been in charge of the capital market activities of DIC Asset AG as Chief Capital Markets Officer.
+Since April 2020, Patrick Weiden has been in charge of the capital market activities and mergers and acquisitions of DIC Asset AG as Chief Capital Markets Officer.

 A capital market expert with a proven track record, Patrick Weiden served as Division Head Equity & Debt Capital Markets at Bankhaus Lampe prior to his appointment to the Management Board of DIC Asset AG.